Can Supplements Support Sun Protection?

 Astaxanthin Skin Benefits

-Astaxanthin is a red pigment that is involved in the natural photoprotection of certain plants and animals, especially marine life such as krill, lobsters and algae.
-It has shown impressive benefits for immune function, joint mobility and skin health due to its unparalleled antioxidant power.* Astaxanthin possesses nearly 6,000 times the antioxidant potency of vitamin C.* One study showed that a group of women that took a minimum of 6 mg of astaxanthin for sixteen weeks showed significantly less signs of sun-related skin damage than a placebo group.
-Nature’s Lab AstaREAL Astaxanthin contains 6mg of this antioxidant in one softgel capsule.
+Astaxanthin is a red pigment involved in the natural photoprotection of certain plants and animals, especially marine life, such as krill, lobsters, and algae.
+It has shown impressive benefits for immune function, joint mobility, and skin health due to its unparalleled antioxidant power.* Astaxanthin possesses nearly 6,000 times the antioxidant potency of vitamin C.* One study showed that women taking at least 6 mg of astaxanthin for sixteen weeks showed significantly fewer signs of sun-related skin damage than a placebo group.
+Nature’s Lab AstaREAL Astaxanthin contains 6mg of this antioxidant in one softgel.
 Astaxanthin improves oiliness and excessive redness in the skin and can also be a useful resource in combating oxidative stress from UV exposure.*

 It’s important to remember that these supplements do not replace sunscreen.
 Always apply an SPF 15 or higher daily for optimal protection.
-If you want to give your skin more support against the sun and the elements, supplements containing hyaluronic acid, collagen and astaxanthin are a great place to start.
-Check out this blog on radiant healthy skin to learn more ways you can get a beautiful glow.
+Supplements containing hyaluronic acid, collagen, and astaxanthin are a great place to start if you want to give your skin more support against the sun and the elements.

 References